By Peter J. Francis, HGPublishing Editor

 Commas are short pauses in a sentence.
 If you read your sentences aloud to yourself you may be able to hear your comma errors better than seeing them.

 Everyone knows this one, and yet so many of us get it wrong.
 This is because there are two different ways to do it.
-When we have a list we use commas to separate items.
-I went to the store and bought ice cream, milk, cereal, and bread.
+When we have a list, we use commas to separate items.
+Example: I went to the store and bought ice cream, milk, cereal, and bread.
 The controversy is over the last comma.
 It's known as the "Oxford comma," "Harvard comma," or "serial comma."
 British rules apparently, often avoid this comma, but it is standard usage in American English, according to the Chicago Manual of Style.
-On the other hand, journalists, following the APA stylebook, eschew this comma.
+On the other hand, journalists, following the AP stylebook, eschew this comma.
+And the APA style says it's optional unless needed for clarity.
 So what's a boy to do?
 If you are writing an essay using British English, leave it out; if you are American, leave it in.
 If you are a journalist, leave it out.
 If it's really important, check with an expert.
 I had a lawyer once explain to me: If Bill Gates dies and leaves $1 million to Bill, Bob, and Betty, they each get $333,333.
 But if he leaves it to Bill, Bob and Betty, Bill gets $500,000 and Bob and Betty split the other half mil.
 That's one expensive comma!

 An introductory adverb phrase is a phrase that introduces a sentence, but tells us something about a verb.
 You might recognize it as using "before" or "after."
 Example: After buying the television set, Mortimer went home and set it up.
 Before going to the story, Jennie checked to see if she had her wallet.